home> poets> Maggie Butt poems

 we are in Venice with our grown-up daughters

-listen to the echoes of our laughter
+listen to the silence of our laughter

 I am a girl, in cotton frock with poodle-print,